pdoehle/swc-notes/ecology-sql.md

 FROM surveys;
 ```

-> **Question:** Write a query that returns: toatl weight, average weight, and the min and max weights for all animals caught over the duration of the survey.
+> **Question:** Write a query that returns: total weight, average weight, and the min and max weights for all animals caught over the duration of the survey.
 > **Answer:** `SELECT SUM(weight), AVG(weight), MIN(weight), MAX(weight) FROM surveys;`

-> **Question:** Can you modify it so that it outputs these values only for weights etween 5 and 10?
+> **Question:** Can you modify it so that it outputs these values only for weights between 5 and 10?
 > **Answer:** `SELECT SUM(weight), AVG(weight), MIN(weight), MAX(weight)`
 > `FROM surveys WHERE (weight>=5) AND (weight<=10);`